SumirSeth/knowledge-base/notes/second-year-plan.md

 >  Make it visible.
 Weaponize your discipline.
 Mask your disgust with tactical silence.
 And walk into the system like a machine.

 ---

+- Hackathons intense attempts

+  Check [Discover | Devfolio](https://devfolio.co/discover) daily and apply for a lot of hackthons.